Riding the Trend or Protecting Profits | NeoGenomics Inc. (NEO)

 Sponsored

-The average price from analysts is $16.70, which is $10.27 above the current price.
-NEO currently public float of 121.70M and currently shorts hold a 3.35% ratio of that float.
-Today, the average trading volume of NEO was 1.36M shares.
+NEO currently public float of 121.70M and currently shorts hold a 4.43% ratio of that float.
+Today, the average trading volume of NEO was 1.33M shares.

 NEO’s Market Performance